Jamie Dalrymple: International career

 In June 2006, he made his One Day International debut against Ireland at Stormont, Belfast, scoring 17 off as many balls, and taking 1–51 from nine overs.
 He also made his Twenty20 International debut against Sri Lanka later that month, taking 1–17 from two overs and scoring 1.

 In addition, Dalrymple was selected in the squad to face Pakistan in the 2nd Test at Old Trafford, in what would have been his debut Test appearance.
 However, he was released from the squad prior to the match, with Monty Panesar preferred instead.

 Dalrymple also toured India with the English One Day International team, to compete in the 2006 ICC Champions Trophy.

 On 16 December 2006, he was drafted into the England Ashes Squad to replace Ashley Giles, who had flown back to England to tend to his sick wife.
 Although he did not play in any Test matches, he was a key member of the team during the Commonwealth Bank one-day series that followed, making a superb diving catch to dismiss Australia's Shane Watson as England won the second final.

 Dalrymple was selected for England's first two games of 2007 Cricket World Cup.
 However, after posting only scores of 2 and 3, and taking only one wicket, he was dropped.
 He did, however, return for England's final game of the Super 8 series against the West Indies.

 Personal life

 Like former Middlesex teammates Andrew Strauss and Ben Hutton, Dalrymple was educated at Radley College, before going on to study Modern History at St Peter's College, Oxford, achieving a 2:1 whilst also captaining the Blues.
-He is married to Sophie Sackler.
+He is married to Sophie Sackler of the Sackler family, most known as the family behind Purdue Pharma, the makers of OxyContin, the pain relief medication at the centre of an opioid crisis in the US.

 His grandfather, Ian Dalrymple, was a successful screenwriter, film director, and producer, who introduced Dirk Bogarde to the British Cinema in "Esther Waters" (1948).